 What is a Butcher Knife?

 This knife, unsurprisingly, is the go-to tool for your friendly neighborhood butcher and is used for trimming and dressing meat.
 Its heavy, curved blade is designed to make short work of any section of meat that might arrive on your cutting board.
 If you love a good roast, steak, or BBQ and you’ve got a few hungry mouths to feed, this is one weapon you definitely need in your arsenal.
-It’ll break down large pieces of meat with ease and slice off any unwanted fat or gristle for a leaner cut.
+The butcher knives break down large pieces of meat with ease and slice off any unwanted fat or gristle for a leaner cut.

 Butcher Knife Best Uses: